Great Hearts Academies: Expansion

 Great Hearts Academies initially expanded in Arizona.
 In 2011, Great Hearts Texas was founded.
 The first Texas campus, Great Hearts Monte Vista, opened in San Antonio in 2014.
-As of September 2024, the Great Hearts network included 25 schools in Arizona, 21 in Texas, and one in Louisiana.
+As of September 2026 the Great Hearts network included 24 schools in Arizona, 21 in Texas, and two in Louisiana.

 Curriculum and educational philosophy

 The educational approach of Great Hearts is a classical liberal arts education.
 The curriculum focuses on a core reading list of Great Books called "Classics to Keep".

 The elementary schools in the Great Hearts network are referred to as Archway campuses; they teach phonics, spelling, handwriting, and grammar as a part of their classical curriculum.
 They use the Core Knowledge curriculum (designed by E.D.
 Hirsch) for teaching chronological world history and American history and geography as well as studio art and music.
 They use Singapore Math as their math curriculum.
 All students study a language, which, depending on the specific school, is either Spanish, French, or Latin.

 At the prep school level -- middle and high school -- students study literature and composition, humanities, laboratory sciences, and mathematics.
 Great Hearts only offers one common course of study, but students may select from language options including Spanish, French, Latin, and Greek, depending on the school.

 Great Hearts Academy graduates proceed immediately to college or university at a rate of 98 percent, with 51 percent pursuing STEM (Science, Technology, Engineering and Mathematics) courses of study.
 Great Hearts students achieve SAT scores that are 220 points higher than the national average.